 Studies show that wage increases help communities and fuel economic growth.
-The investments we made in our hourly workers quickly benefitted local businesses and economies.
+The investments we made in our hourly employees quickly benefitted local businesses and economies.

-- The National Employment Law Project—a national advocacy organization for employment rights—outlines how the gradual increase of the federal minimum wage to $15 an hour would narrow racial and gender pay gaps.
+- The National Employment Law Project: The gradual increase of the federal minimum wage to $15 an hour would narrow racial and gender pay gaps.

-- The Economic Policy Institute—an independent, nonprofit think tank—found that increasing the minimum wage to $15 by 2025 would lift wages for 40 million workers and would generate $107 billion in higher wages paid, which would transcend into communities and stimulate the economy.
+- The Economic Policy Institute: Increasing the minimum wage to $15 by 2025 would lift wages for 40 million workers.

-- The American Economic Association—a nonprofit, non-partisan scholarly association—has showcased the positive impact of a higher minimum wage.
+- The American Economic Association: Multiple papers showcase the positive impact of a higher minimum wage.

 - UC Berkeley and Brandeis University, Study: Amazon’s 2018 wage increase also upped pay for non-Amazon employees.